 Period of Stay

 If you are granted an H-2A visa, it will generally be good for as long as the temporary labor certification is authorized.
 Your visa can be extended for periods of up to one year, but the H-2A classification cannot exceed three years (under certain circumstances, some of the time you spend outside of the U.S. may be deducted from the three-year total).
 Once you have had H-2A nonimmigrant status for three years, you will have to depart the U.S. and remain outside the country for at least three months before seeking readmission as an H-2A nonimmigrant.
 Note that any previous time you may have spent in other H or L classifications counts toward your three-year limit.

 If you are approved for an H-2A visa, your spouse and unmarried children under age 21 may seek admission under the H-4 nonimmigrant classification.
 However, this status will not permit them to work in the U.S.

 Agricultural Workers Adjustment Act

 Undocumented agricultural workers who were in the U.S. by Jan.
-1, 2021 may become eligible to apply for green cards immediately if the Agricultural Workers Adjustment Act is passed.
-Part of the sweeping immigration reform bill recently introduced in Congress, the Act would allow farm workers who pass background checks and who meet certain other criteria, along with their families, to apply for green cards immediately.
-According to the bill, the workers must be able to show they performed agricultural labor or services for at least 2,300 hours or 400 work days over the last five years.
+1, 2021, may become eligible to apply for green cards immediately if the Agricultural Workers Adjustment Act is passed.
+As part of the sweeping immigration reform bill recently introduced in Congress, the Act would allow farmworkers who pass background checks and who meet certain other criteria, along with their families, to apply for green cards immediately.
+According to the bill, the workers must be able to show they performed agricultural labor or services for at least 2,300 hours or 400 workdays over the last five years.